 Now let’s encapsulate the algorithm, derived in the previous section, into a Python class:

-## build a class to encompass the logistic regression model with the Newton-Raphson algorithm ##
+Class to encompass the logistic regression model with the Newton-Raphson algorithm

 self.__B = np.array([])